0123gabriel/Ubuntu_ROS_Tutorial/Apply_Custom_Vehicle.md

-# Using a customed vehicle with CARLA.
+# Using a customed vehicle with CARLA

 This task will need some software, the first one is Blender and the other one is an Add-on for Blender which let us use the customed vehicle.
 This Add-on is called: Vehicle Rigging Blender Addon.